-The cut locus has been studied in several settings.
-See e.g.\ \cite{CrMa07}, \cite{ItTa01}, \cite{LiNi05}, \cite{MaMe03} and references therein for more details.
-We emphasize that these results work for only regular domains, at least of class $C^2$, and there are few results for domains of class less than $C^2$.
-It is important to characterize the cut locus $\overline{\Sigma}$ for general $\Omega$ since the distance function is a very basic tool and the set $\Omega\setminus\overline{\Sigma}$ is the largest open set where the distance function is of class $C^1$.
-In addition, for general $\Omega$ the distance function is a unique nonnegative viscosity solution to the Dirichlet problem of the simplest Eikonal equation (see e.g.\ \cite[\S3.3]{HaNt15}):

-Since this is a first order equation, it is natural to know where the solution $d$ is of class $C^1$.
-Incidentally, the distance function measured by another suitable metric is also a viscosity solution to a more general Hamilton-Jacobi equation \cite{Li82}.
-Thus our result would lead to improvement in the regularity theory of Hamilton-Jacobi equations on non-smooth domains.
+Another more conceptual and geometric proof is also given.

 The organization of this paper is as follows.
-Some notations and known results are prepared in \S 2.
-Theorem \ref{thm1} is proved in \S 3.
-The proof is separated into the ``if'' part (\S 3.1) and the ``only if'' part (\S 3.2).
-Finally, we mention that our theorem is partially valid for some non-smooth domains but generally not valid even Lipschitz in \S 4.
+Some notations and known results are prepared in \S2.
+Theorem \ref{thm1} is proved in \S3.
+The proof is separated into the ``if'' part \S3.1 and the ``only if'' part \S3.2.
+Using Theorem \ref{thm1}, a sufficient condition for vanishing of the Lebesgue measures of cut loci is given in \S4.
+Finally, we mention remarks for non-smooth cases in \S5.